synapta/cassandra-GLAM-tools/README.md

 }
 ```

-The field `http-auth` is optional and may be omitted is no password is required.
+The field `http-auth` is optional and may be omitted if no password is required.

 ## Get data
 Open the SSH tunnel to the WMF databases: